Tachycardia (Peri-Arrest)

 • Heart failure – pulmonary oedema (LV failure) and/or raised JVP (RV failure)

-Note this is the same as adult tachycardia algorithm.
+Note this is the same as adult peri-arrest bradycardia algorithm.

-Regardless of the arrhythmia → synchronised DC shock up to 3 attempts (under sedation or anaesthesia)
+Regardless of the arrhythmia → immediate synchronised DC shock up to 3 attempts (under sedation or anaesthesia)

 • Amiodarone 300mg IV over 10-20 min (alternative: procainamide)